 Benefits of Water Birth

 In the last few decades, water births have become more popular.
-According to the American College of Obstetricians and Gynecologists (ACOG), being submerged in water during the first stage of labor can be beneficial to the mother (source).
+According to the American College of Obstetricians and Gynecologists (ACOG), being submerged in water during the first stage of labor can be beneficial to the mother (1).

-Other reported benefits of water birthing include:
+These are some other reported benefits of water birthing:

 - The warm water can be soothing.